zeesairafi/Task-react-interactive-features/README.md

 # Interactive Features 💥

 ## First things first :
-fork and clone and open in VScode
+fork [this repo ](https://github.com/JoinCODED/Task-react-interactive-features) and clone and open in VScode

 ## Instructions